Why We Work Dangerous Jobs

 Let’s Be Definite.

 There’s an element of risk in almost everything we do.
 Those of us sporting steam burns from frothing our milk with the office cappuccino machine will know what I’m talking about.
 Just kidding [but also not – steam burns can be a very serious injury].
-By definition, a dangerous job is any task can cause injury, harm or peril through increased risk or increased frequency of risk.
-Basically it’s a job that’s more dangerous than most and can really, truly hurt or kill you or others.
+By definition, a dangerous job is any task that can cause injury, harm, or peril through increased risk or increased frequency of risk.
+Basically, it’s a job that’s more dangerous than most and can really, truly hurt or kill you or others.
 A few romanticised images spring up here.
-Like air force test pilots, explosive demolition specialists, underground miners and oil rig drillers.
+Like air force test pilots, explosive demolition specialists, underground miners, and oil rig drillers.
 And while this feeds our hunger for tough male icons who are casually crushing it, the reality is far less sexier and is no laughing matter.
 In 2017, the Australian Bureau of Statistics reported that the seven most dangerous jobs we have are:

 - Labourers – 56 deaths

 - Road and rail drivers – 44 deaths

 - Farmers and farm managers – 21 deaths

 - Design, engineering, science or transport professionals – 14 deaths